 Vegan and vegetarian diets are also associated with a lower risk of age-related diseases and a longer average healthspan when compared to non-vegetarian.
-This is likely due to the high antioxidant and nutrient density of the plant-based foods.
-Also, the reduced weight and cholesterol levels will reduce your risk of getting age-related diseases.
+This is likely due to the high antioxidant and nutrient density of plant-based foods.
+Also, reduced weight and cholesterol levels will reduce your risk of getting age-related diseases.

 This, of course, doesn’t mean that simply following a vegan diet will make you impervious to disease.
 It’s just a slight edge against aging.

 The most important thing about a vegan diet for seniors is to make sure you get enough all the essential vitamins and micronutrients that are typically obtained mostly from animal sources.

 These include especially vitamins B12 and D. Vitamin D can naturally be achieved through sufficient sun exposure but if you live in a colder climate you might need to supplement it through your diet.

 B12 is notorious for causing health issues like neurological symptoms and fatigue in vegans who haven’t done their research before going on a vegan diet.

 B12 is probably the most important vitamin to supplement on a vegan diet because it’s mostly obtained through animal products.
 The best natural vegan source for B12 is nutritional yeast.